Chirundu, Zimbabwe

 Chirundu is a village and border post in Zimbabwe on the border with Zambia, in Mashonaland West province.
-The name Chirundu means "people following one another in a line or queue" probably referring to the crossing of the Zambezi river by bridge at Chirundu.
+The name Chirundu means "Big Hill".
 The village is located on the banks of the Zambezi river, and as a result it lies in the hot Zambezi Valley.
-It is the site of the Chirundu Bridges, two of only five road or rail bridges across the Zambezi river.
+It is the site of the Chirundu Bridges, two road bridges across the Zambezi river.

 On the Zambian side of the river is a slightly larger town also called Chirundu.
 The bridge is the principal border crossing for traffic travelling from Harare in Zimbabwe, to Lusaka in Zambia.
 Chirundu is surrounded by wildlife/safari areas, elephants frequently wander around the village.
 It is also a popular destination for fishing.

-Transport

-In 2009, a railway branch extension is proposed to this town.